When Property Owners Don’t Provide Security, We Hold Them Accountable

 Negligent security can mean pain, frustration, and expense.
 Let us help.
 Call today.

 Negligent security of a building, apartment complex, parking lot, storage facility, or other property can lead to violent crimes or other destructive acts.
 When property owners or businesses using the space fail to keep the premises secure, they create an unacceptable risk of attacks and other types of criminal behavior.
-A negligent security case may involve a hotel guest or store patron who becomes a victim of a rape or sexual assault while using a bathroom.
-These shocking cases of inadequate security should have been prevented.
+A negligent security case may involve a hotel guest or store patron who becomes a victim of a rape or assault while using a bathroom.
+These shocking events should have been prevented.
 We fight for justice on behalf of our clients.
 You can rely on Gary Martin Hays & Associates.

 Every negligent security victim has the right to see that the law is applied fairly to all, not just to big corporations and insurance companies.
 At Gary Martin Hays & Associates, we provide aggressive legal representation for personal injury victims.
 Contact us today.
 Call 1-800-898-HAYS.
 Your initial consultation is free and always confidential.